 Once you have done your 5 minutes of meditation, sit down for a bit longer, take a piece of paper and list 3 things you are grateful about.

-It could be as simple as being able to feel the ground underneath your feet, having roof under your head and/or being able to see all the beautiful things around you!
+It could be as simple as being able to feel the ground underneath your feet, having a roof under your head and/or being able to see all the beautiful things around you!

 Keeping a regular gratitude journal has proven to improve self-esteem, reduce stress and make you happier.